blindbashar/octive-activities/README.md

 These are not "games," because they have no score and no win or lose condition.
 The only goal is entertainment and relaxation.

-Feel free to use this code for any purpose (CC0.)
+Feel free to use this code for any purpose.

 Cheers. - Theo